GeorgeDainton/CV/README.md

 An intensive 12 week full time course with 4 week precourse, where I learnt:
 - Object-Oriented Programming (in Ruby, JavaScript and Python).
-- Test Driven Development - the foundation of our process at Makers was TDD, whcih helped me develop my skills in a highly methodical way accounting for bugs and errors to ensure a stable codebase with minimal technical debt.
+- Test Driven Development - the foundation of our process at Makers was TDD, which helped me develop my skills in a highly methodical way accounting for bugs and errors to ensure a stable codebase with minimal technical debt.
-- SOLID principles, DRY - high quality code was taught and encouraged at the bootcamp, aided by focusing on keeping our code DRY and as adherent to SOLID as possible
+- SOLID principles, DRY - high quality code was taught and encouraged at the bootcamp, aided by focusing on keeping our code DRY and as adherent to SOLID principles as possible
 - MVC/MTV design - we structured our full stack group projects using MVC/MTV, which made for powerful and effective web applications and were very useful tools to learn about the interelation of various aspects of software architecture.
 - Agile principles and and sprint planning, team charters, stand-ups, retros, pair programming
 - Web frameworks (Sinatra, Express, Django)